rackerlabs/rackspace-how-to/content/cloud-databases/migrate-a-cloud-databases-instance-from-mariadb-or-percona-to-mysql.md

 Use the following steps to rebuild users on the MySQL 5.7 instance:

-1. In the Cloud Control Panel, click on the ariaDB or Percona instance.
+1. In the Cloud Control Panel, click on the MariaDB or Percona instance.

    The list of users displays on the **Instance Details** page.